artyomkotov/groupdivisionapp/README.md

-# Name Randomizer App
+# Group Randomizer App

-A flexible and customizable **Name Randomizer App** designed to help organize people into randomized groups with a range of advanced features.
+A flexible and customizable **Group Randomizer App** designed to help organize people into randomized groups with a range of advanced features.
 Built to handle various scenarios like group size adjustment, special person pairings, and manual editing through an intuitive web interface.

 ## Features